Rhamphorhynchus: Swimming

 Though Rhamphorhynchus is often depicted as an aerial piscivore, recent evidence suggests that, much like most modern aquatic birds, it probably foraged while swimming.
 Like several pteranodontians it has hatchet-shaped deltopectoral crests, a short torso and short legs, all features associated with water based launching in pterosaurs.
 Its feet are broad and large, being useful for propulsion, and the predicted floating position is adequate by pterosaur standards.
 The animal's ability to swim may account for the genus' generally excellent fossil record, being in a position where preservation would be much easier.

 Sexual dimorphism

 Both Koh Ting-Pong and Peter Wellnhofer recognized two distinct groups among adult Rhamphorhynchus muensteri, differentiated by the proportions of the neck, wing, and hind limbs, but particularly in the ratio of skull to humerus length.
 Both researchers noted that these two groups of specimens were found in roughly a 1:1 ratio, and interpreted them as different sexes.
 Bennett tested for sexual dimorphism in Rhamphorhynchus by using a statistical analysis, and found that the specimens did indeed group together into small-headed and large-headed sets.
 However, without any known variation in the actual form of the bones or soft tissue (morphological differences), he found the case for sexual dimorphism inconclusive.
+A 2024 study by Habib and Hone et al., suggests that the high degree of tail variation in mature specimens may represent increased sexual selection in Rhamphorhynchus, though it is equally likely a result of reduced flight constraint.